DharambirAgrawal/Job-Search-Engine/README.md

 # Job Search Engine

-A backend-focused job matching system that demonstrates system design, algorithmic thinking, and software engineering skills.
+A job matching system that demonstrates system design, algorithmic thinking, and software engineering skills.
 This project focuses on matching users to jobs based on skill similarity, providing search functionality, and modeling skill relationships using a graph.

 ## 🎯 Features